 A character with a hair-trigger temper flies into a rage at the slightest provocation.
 Masters of Disproportionate Retribution, they react explosively to the slightest annoyance.
-Unlike someone with a Berserk Button, who is generally calm until a specific button is pressed, characters with a hair-trigger temper can be set off by anything.
+Unlike someone with a Berserk Button, who is generally calm until a specific button is pressed, characters with a hair-trigger temper can be set off by nearly anything.
 This makes them far less predictable and far more dangerous.

 The expression comes from firearms: a hair-trigger is one thats been designed or modified so that it only takes a very light pull to fire the gun.
 This can help with accuracy because theres less time in which ones aim can wander between starting to pull the trigger and when the sear inside the gun actually trips.
 At the same time its dangerous because theres less mechanical resistance to the gun accidentally going off at the slightest bump, which is why one often needs to push the trigger forward or pull a heavier second trigger to set the hair-trigger before it will work.
 Alas, people with hair-trigger tempers seldom have such a safety.

 In comparison to the "avoid the Big Red Button" approach with someone with a Berserk Button, conversation with someone like this is like trying to navigate a minefield without a metal detector.
 You know the danger is there, but you have no clue exactly where it is.
 At best they're tetchy and anxiety-inducing.
 At worst, they're a surly, dangerous, ticking time bomb.
 The very act of trying to talk to them might be enough to set them off.
 Trying to joke with them is downright suicidal.
 And even just trying to stay away from them won't necessarily help; they're likely to take being ignored or avoided as a deliberate snub, and... well, you get the picture.